Shopify/statsd-instrument/README.md

 StatsD.server = 'statsd.myservice.com:8125'
 StatsD.logger = Rails.logger
 StatsD.mode = :production
+StatsD.live_modes = [:production, :staging] # Optional.
+Default is [:production].
 StatsD.prefix = 'my_app' # An optional prefix to be added to each stat.
 StatsD.default_sample_rate = 0.1 # Sample 10% of events.
 By default all events are reported.
 ```

-If you set the mode to anything besides production then the library will print its calls to the logger, rather than sending them over the wire.
+If you set the mode to anything besides what is in `live_modes`, then the library will print its calls to the logger, rather than sending them over the wire.

 ## StatsD keys